Jamesjg2/ScalpelSigV2/README.md

 Unzip this file to a folder called data/, and place it in the ScalpelSigV2 root directory

 ### SignatureEstimation
-Run the following command in the ScalpelSig V2 root directory to download the repository: \n git clone https://github.com/lrgr/signature-estimation-py.git
+Run the following command in the ScalpelSig V2 root directory to download the repository:
+git clone https://github.com/lrgr/signature-estimation-py.git

 ### Running Experiments